Cemeteries in PortsmouthLast updated: 19 November 2013 10:58 UK

-Portsmouth has three cemetaries, Milton Road, Kingston and Highland Road, although the latter no longer accepts new burials.
+Portsmouth has three cemeteries, Milton Road, Kingston and Highland Road, although the latter no longer accepts new burials.
 The nearest crematorium is Portchester crematorium.

-Summary information and opening hours of Portsmouth cemetaries and books of remembrance are below.
+Summary information and opening hours of Portsmouth cemeteries and books of remembrance are below.
 Find out more about graves and headstones or memorial seats.

 For more information email firstname.lastname@example.org or phone the cemeteries office on 023 9273 2559.

 Portsmouth cemeteriesVehicles - should remain on the main drives.
 Please don't drive on the narrow pathways because it damages them and the grave spaces, as well as obstructing other visitors.
 If you or your passenger is disabled, contact the cemeteries office who will devise a route for you and issue a permit.

 Dogs - are welcome, but please keep them on a lead.
 There are bins for dog waste.
 We constantly receive complaints about dog faeces on graves, which can be very upsetting for people.

 Milton cemetery - 197 Milton Road, Milton, PO4 8RS

 - the cemetery office is based here

 - over 25 acres in size and holds approximately 200 burials per year